Analysis of your data on Google Search Console can provide some fantastic insights into what is actually going on within Google.

 Here is a screen shot of the Google Search Appearance types at the time of the article and you can see any updates Google make here.

-Complete Guide To Google Search Console Analysis 2019
+Complete Guide to Google Search Console Analysis 2019

 Below we will take you through how to get relevant data for a search appearance type.